Executive Ed.D. Program | Saint Mary's University of Minnesota Skip to Main Content

 Sign up for an information session to learn more about the program and the application process — or watch a recorded session on your time.

-Ready to apply?
+Ready to apply to our doctoral program in leadership?
 Learn about taking the next steps.

-• Applicants may apply for admission to doctorate degree programs at any time during the year.
+• Ed.
+D. program applicants may apply for admission to doctorate degree programs at any time during the year.

 • A master’s degree from a regionally accredited institution, for which the applicant maintained at least a 3.0 grade point average on a 4.0 scale, is required for admission.

-• Applicants must demonstrate the language proficiency necessary for successful graduate coursework.
+• Executive doctorate program applicants must demonstrate the language proficiency necessary for successful graduate coursework.
 Applicants must complete an interview with the program administrators as part of the admission process.

 Saint Mary’s accepts: